dnmfarrell/berrybrew/README.md

 If you wish to delete the actual installation:

-- remove the `C:\berrybrew` directory which contains the installation, perl installations and all configuration and temporary data
+- Remove the Perl installation root directory (by default `C:\berrybrew`)

-- remove the original download directory
+- Remove the original download directory

 ## Commands